cap-js/docs/guides/data-privacy/audit-logging.md

 <div v-html="$frontmatter?.synopsis" />

 _The following is mainly written from a Node.js perspective.
-For Java's perspective, please see [Java - Audit Logging](https://pages.github.tools.sap/cap/docs/java/auditlog)._
+For Java's perspective, please see [Java - Audit Logging](../../java/auditlog)._

 ## Introduction

-CAP provides means for writing [custom audit logs](#custom-audit-logging) using the programmatic APIs, as well as out-of-the-box support for [automatic audit logging](#generic-audit-logging) of select events.
+CAP provides means for writing [custom audit logs](#custom-audit-logging) using the programmatic APIs, as well as out-of-the-box support for [automatic audit logging](#generic-audit-logging) of selected events.
-By default, all audit logs -- whether custom or automatic -- are written via the [transactional outbox](#transactional-outbox) to ensure they are (eventually) stored without having to wait for an acknowledgement by the store itself.
+By default, all audit logs - whether custom or automatic - are written to the [transactional outbox](#transactional-outbox).
+This ensures the audit logs are (eventually) stored without having to wait for an acknowledgement by the store itself.

 ### Out-of-the-box Features

-Currently, CAP provides out-of-the-box audit logging for the following events:
+Currently, CAP provides audit logging out of the box for the following events:

 - Changes to *personal* data — enabled by default
 - Reads of *sensitive* data — __disabled by default__, see TODO

-More automatic events are on the roadmap and will follow soon.
+More events are on the roadmap, to be supported out of the box.